ROCK BOTTOM MOVEMENT

 HISTORY

-Rock Bottom Movement was founded in 2012 by choreographer Alyssa Martin, then a third year student at X Theatre School in Toronto.
+Rock Bottom Movement was founded in 2012 by choreographer Alyssa Martin, then a third-year dance student at The Creative School at Toronto Metropolitan University (TMU).
 The impulse to make her own work began with a feeling of unease towards the traditional separation of “dance” and “theatre.”
 She envisioned an aesthetic universe free from the genre distinctions imposed on artists and audiences alike.
 After all, both disciplines often use voices and bodies to evoke emotion and engage directly with an audience.
 She founded her company, Rock Bottom Movement, with a mind to prioritizing this engagement over neat categorization.

 Within its first year, the company premiered two short outdoor works, utilizing public spaces in downtown Toronto, and a full-length performance at the Hamilton Fringe Festival, kid A, kid B. The former were experiments in pure, often humorous, audience courtship, while the latter told a traditional story through physical means.